Virgin in a Condom

-Virgin in a Condom is a sculpture created by British artist Tania Kovats in 1992that proved controversial when exhibited in Australia and New Zealand as part of the exhibition Pictura Britannica.
+Virgin in a Condom is a sculpture created by British artist Tania Kovats in 1992 that proved controversial when exhibited in Australia and New Zealand as part of the exhibition Pictura Britannica.

 The sculpture

 Virgin in a Condom was made from resin, rubber, paint and wood and presents a statue of the Virgin Mary covered by a latex condom.
 At 11 centimetres high it was produced in an edition of 12 in 1992.

 The artist

 Tania Kovats was born in 1966 and studied at the Royal College of Art in London where she received her MA in 1990.
 She grew up in a Catholic family and saw her sculpture as a reaction “toward patriarchal structures that influenced how a woman felt about her sexuality and fertility, and the work reflected on that.
 In the late 1980s, the condom was seen as protection and, as a Catholic, you were denied that.”
 Later she noted that the work had come, “at a formative point in my career, it made me realize the sort of artist I did and didn’t want to be.”
 She made the work when she was 27.
 Kovats is now recognised for work in which the environment is a central concern.